kentookura/ocaml-htmx-calendar/README.md

 # forester-cal

-HTML calendar integration for forester
+HTML widgets for working with dates, schedules, deadlines, etc. in forester.